freeCodeCamp/freeCodeCamp/client/src/pages/learn/responsive-web-design/css-penguin/index.md

 ---
-title: Introduction to the CSS Penguin
+title: Introduction to the Learn CSS Transforms by Building a Penguin
-block: css-penguin
+block: learn-css-transforms-by-building-a-penguin
 superBlock: Responsive Web Design
 isBeta: true
 ---

-## Introduction to the CSS Penguin
+## Introduction to the Learn CSS Transforms by Building a Penguin

 This is a test for the new project-based curriculum.